davidkel/davidkel.github.io/docs/Operations/deploy.md

 - defining your endorsement policy for the business network
 - binding initial identities to participants to provide access to the business network

+**IMPORTANT: You can only ever start a business network once.
+Once started a start command will not work and all you can do from then on is upgrade.**

 #### Endorsement policy
 The start command and the upgrade command is where you declare your endorsement policy.
 The format of the endorsement policy is dictated by the fabric node-sdk.
 It isn't owned by Hyperledger composer, a link to some form of documentation is [here](https://fabric-sdk-node.github.io/global.html#ChaincodeInstantiateUpgradeRequest)

 Rather than re-iterate the Composer documentation about how to specify an endorsement policy on the start command see [here]( https://hyperledger.github.io/composer/latest/managing/connector-information#hyperledger-fabric-endorsement-policies)

 #### identity binding
 When you start your business network for the first time, you MUST have at least 1 participant defined which has been bound to an identity.
 The start command provides this ability and can also create multiple bound participants.
 You do this using the `-A` combined with the `-S` or `-C` options on the command line.
 In this instance the Participant type used by the start command is the inbuilt one `NetworkAdmin`.
 The definition of NetworkAdmin